AlexanderBodin/truelies/README.md

 does is move the files to a "sane" location.
 The Makefile is optional.

 ## Development
-To improve or suggest something simply open an issue or submit a Pull.
+To improve or suggest something simply open an issue or submit a Pull Request.

 ## Contributing
 1. Fork it (https://github.com/AlexanderBodin/truelies/fork)